Ahiax94/PRHR_Gabriel/README.md

 GROUP BY country_code
 ORDER BY percentage_in_3_days DESC;
 ```
+#### Explanation:

+CTE first_payments:
+Finds each user's earliest payment date (MIN(created_at)), grouped by user.

+CTE joined_with_users:
+Joins the users with their first payment dates (if any), including users with no payments (using LEFT JOIN).

+Main SELECT:

+- Groups by country.

+- Uses COUNT(CASE WHEN ...) to count users whose first payment was within 3 days after joining.

+- Divides by total users per country to get the percentage.

+- Uses ROUND(..., 2) to round to two decimals and concatenates ' %' to format as a percentage string.

+- Orders by the highest percentage first.

+Why CTE?
+CTEs simplify complex queries by breaking them into readable parts — first getting payments, then joining users, then computing the percentage.

 ### 3. % of users, who made their first payment in 3 days after registration and had 2 confirmed products in 7 days after registration by country.
+This SQL query calculates the percentage of users per country who:
+Made their first payment within 3 days after registering, and had at least 2 confirmed products within 7 days of registration.
 ```
 WITH first_payments AS (
     SELECT